EOSIO/history-tools/README.md

 We're considering dropping client-side wasms and switching the format of the first type of query to JSON RPC, Graph QL, or another format.
 We're seeking feedback on this switch.

-## fill-lmdb, wasm-ql-lmdb
+## fill-rocksdb, wasm-ql-rocksdb

-This pair functions identically to `fill-pg` and `wasm-ql-pg`, but stores data using lmdb instead of postgresql.
-Since lmdb is an embedded database instead of a database server, this option may be simpler to administer.
+This pair functions identically to `fill-pg` and `wasm-ql-pg`, but stores data using RocksDB instead of postgresql.
+Since RocksDB is an embedded database instead of a database server, this option may be simpler to administer.
+RocksDB also saves space and fills quicker.

 ## Contributing